 About

-I started writing more seriously after realizing how often modern conversations — especially around politics and culture — seem to reward certainty over reflection.
+I started writing more seriously after realizing how often modern conversations—especially around politics and culture—reward certainty over reflection.

 Most people already know what side they’re supposed to be on before a discussion even begins.
 The pressure to defend identity, tribe, ideology, or worldview often becomes stronger than the willingness to examine ourselves honestly.